Primary Materials: Paper napkins, toilet paper, glue, acrylic paint.

 At one point I ran out of napkins.
 There was a lot of toilet paper around so I thought, why not use that?
 I ground it up and mixed it with glue, and used it to fill in the eyes, add height and smoothness to some ridges, and for general patching.

-When I make something with ridges like this, I have to tendency to want to make all the ridges smooth and even.
+When I make something with ridges like this, I have a tendency to make all the ridges smooth and even.
 I also just don’t like the idea of eroded-looking ridges.
-But this can make projects become quite tedious, and the ridges can end up looking too bulky; the whole thing risks becoming overwrought and stultified.
+But this can make projects become quite tedious, and the ridges can end up looking too bulky.
+The whole thing risks becoming overwrought and stultified.
 I intentionally did not overwork the ridges on this one.
 And I like how it turned out.
 Actually I like some of the pitted, rougher areas a lot in this design, as I think they have more character than the smooth parts.

 This has sewn-in elastic straps to make it wearable.
 They’re tucked in back of the mask so you can’t see much of them here.
 For the pictures I put felt in the eyes and nose.
-This can be removed and I may glue in mesh in the future; then again, I might leave it open.
+This can be removed and replaced with mesh if I want to.